The adrenal gland-specific proteome

 The adrenal medulla is stimulated by preganglionic sympathetic neurons to release adrenalin and noradrenalin.
 It has a rapid response to external and internal stress.
 The release of adrenalin and noradrenalin leads to increased heart rate increased blood pressure and increased blood flow to the muscles.

 Proteins specific to the adrenal medulla are predominantly related to noradrenalin and adrenalin synthesis.
-Transcripts of PNMT and DBH are detected at high mRNA levels in the analysis.
+Transcripts of DBH and PNMT are detected at high mRNA levels in the analysis.

 Figure 3.
-Full section of an adrenal gland with IHC staining of the medulla using an antibody towards PNMT.
+Full section of an adrenal gland with immunohistochemical staining of the medulla using an antibody towards DBH.

 Genes shared between adrenal gland and other tissues

-In order to illustrate the relation of adrenal gland tissue to other tissue types, a network plot was generated, displaying the number of commonly expressed genes between different tissue types.
-The adrenal gland did not show a specific pattern of exclusively shared group enriched genes with any of the other tissue types except for the brain (29 genes).
+In order to illustrate the relation of adrenal gland tissue to other tissue types, a network plot was generated, displaying the number of genes shared between different tissue types.

 Adrenal gland function